GeorgeExplorer/mimo-practices/conditional_statements/conditions/task_13_check_full_loan_eligibility/task_13_check_full_loan_eligibility.md

 Write a program that checks if a person can get a full loan based on:

 - `age`: integer
 - `income`: integer (monthly)
-- `experience`: integer (years of work experience)
+- `experience`: float (years of work experience, can include partial years)
 - `is_vip`: boolean

 **Conditions:**
-- If age is between 21 and 70 inclusive and income is greater than or equal to 30,000 and work experience is at least 2 years → print `"Eligible for loan"`
+- If age is between 21 and 70 inclusive, income is greater than or equal to 30,000, and work experience is between 2 and 40 years inclusive → print `"Eligible for loan"`

 - If the person is a VIP and age is valid, they can get the loan even if income is lower than 30,000.

 - Otherwise:
   - If age is out of range → print `"Ineligible: age out of range"`
   - If income is too low → print `"Ineligible: income too low"`
-  - If experience is too low → print `"Ineligible: insufficient experience"`
+  - If experience is out of range → print `"Ineligible: invalid experience"`

 ---